apl-cornell/gallifrey-proto-interp/README.md

 Losing capabilities - an earlier iteration of this system had capabilities being dropped completely from K when they are consumed or destroyed, and K' was dropped if the result was mutable.
 The current system is _supposed_ to mark capabilities as invalid instead of removing them (with the exception of removing unique field capabilities when focus ends) and invalidate everything in K' instead of dropping.
 There is a runtime check to ensure that no capabilities are ever lost, but it is commented out because there are capabilities being removed at various points in the program (possibly due to K' being dropped).

 General bugs: any failing test cases (~half a dozen at the time of writing).
+They mainly relate to restoring capabilities from assignment, and improperly invalidating capabilities from objects.

 Areas that could use more test coverage: behavior after branching, behavior after focus, multi-layer focusing, interaction between focus, branch, and function calls.